ryedin/site/_posts/2016-12-15-efs-good-bad-ugly.md

 * **10 seconds** to tar all the **files from EFS**

-Somersync baselines, since it’s more hackable than tar:
+Then I took some rsync baselines, since it’s more hackable than tar:

 * **10 minutes** to rsync all the **files to EFS**